ENG

 His problems though are not over yet.
 Vladimir Filat is still under criminal investigation for money laundering in very large proportions, according to official accounts.

 In August 2020, during the ninth extraordinary congress of PLDM, Vladimir Filat was re-elected as president of the party he founded 13 years ago.
+However, it didn't last long, as on 28 April 2021, during a meeting of the party's National Political Council, Filat submitted his resignation and stepped down from the leadership.

 Political Affiliation